materialdigital/pmd-server/docs/pages/services/pyiron.md

 {: no_toc}

 - TOC
 {:toc}

-pyiron is an integrated development environment (IDE) for computational materials science.
-It integrates several computational/analysis tools in a common platform.
+[pyiron](https://pyiron.org) is an integrated development environment (IDE) for computational materials science.
+It integrates several computational/analysis tools in a common platform and provides various functionalities for creation, management and sharing of your workflows.

 ## GitHub repository
 In our [GitHub repository](https://github.com/materialdigital/pyiron_workflow_environment_deployment), you obtain the configuration files, needed for the deployment of a pre-configured jupyterhub to run pyiron workflows.